 Once upon a time, humanity kept time by the phases of the Moon.
 Our word “month” even comes from the word Moon.
-Full Moons were named after the qualities of (or events occurring in) the time of year during which they occurred, thus keeping us in tune with the cycle of seasons.
+Full Moons were named after the qualities and events of the time of year they occurred, thus keeping us in tune with the cycle of seasons.

 The common American folk names for Full Moons originated from the daily experiences of Native American tribes in the northeast.
 But, we could also follow in their tradition and devise contemporary names for the monthly full Moons.